Skip to main content

 Hanslburg Castle, locally known as Hanslburg, lies east of the village of Loosdorf, in the province of Lower Austria in Austria.

-The folly was built by Johann I Joseph, Prince of Liechtenstein, to be used as a hunting and picnic pavilion.
-When it was finished he presented it to his wife and on Saint John's Eve it was named Hanslburg.
-After his use it probably fell to even greater ruin.
+The folly was built by Johann I Joseph, Prince of Liechtenstein, as a hunting and picnic pavilion.
+When it was finished, he presented it to his wife, and on Saint John's Eve, it was named Hanslburg.
+After his use, it probably fell into even greater ruin.

 Gallery